A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Booking a time slot for your visit

 Opt for the earliest departure available, so that you can enjoy the site with less crowds and at a slower pace.
-If you get the 9:00 am ticket you will be back in Manhattan by early afternoon, in time for lunch and to explore more of the city.
+If you manage to get on the 9:00 am ferry and everything runs smoothly, you be back in Manhattan by early afternoon, in time for lunch and to explore more of the city (the 9/11 Museum is in Lower Manhattan, for example).

-The 1:00 pm option means you won’t have enough time to everything explore properly.
+The 1:00 pm ferry departure option means you won’t have enough time to everything explore properly.

-You need to be at the ferry departure point at least 30 minutes before your scheduled tour.
+You need to be at the Statue of Liberty ferry departure point at least 30 minutes before your scheduled departure to go through security.
+Expect delays and longer waiting times in the peak season.

 How far in advance should you book?